Jakob flicked the lights on as he strode into his apartment. I scooped my purse from the floor and followed a few steps behind him.

 Jakob shrugged.
 “Krista’s a private person.”

 Which implied that this wasn’t a new thing and that we wanted to keep it a secret.
-And he had just told the man with the most power in town about it.
+And Jakob just told the man with the most power in town about it.
 If I knew anything about people in power, it’s that they reveled in lording it over the rest of us.
-It made them terrible secret keepers, because, in their need to put themselves above others, they’d often use people they deemed as inferior to them as stepping stones.
-It was all too easy to see Daniel telling his other enforcers about this just to show off the fact that he, The King, had known about us, while they had no idea.
-I had a sinking feeling that this time tomorrow, everyone in Kearny would be gossiping about Jakob and me.
+It made them terrible secret-keepers because, in their need to put themselves above others, they’d often use people they deemed as inferior to them as stepping stones.
+It was all too easy to see Daniel telling his other enforcers about this just to show off the fact that he, the king, had known about us, while they had no idea.
+I had a sinking feeling that come this time tomorrow, everyone in Kearny would be gossiping about Jakob and me.

 Daniel’s grin gained a sharp edge, like a shark smelling blood in the water.
-His dark eyes shifted to me.
-“Well, you should come by sometime for dinner.
+His dark eyes shifted to mine.
+“You should come by sometime for dinner.
 Eva would love to have another set of hands in the kitchen.”

-Eva was his wife – a tall, striking woman of Armenian and Mexican descent that I had only ever glimpsed through a crowd.
+Eva was his wife – a tall, striking woman of Armenian and Mexican descent that I’d only ever glimpsed through a crowd.
 I was tempted to tell him I didn’t cook, even though I was a whiz around a stove.
-Offhand comments like his always drove me bugfuck, an assumption of “womanly duties” that men were prone to making.
+Offhand comments like his always drove me bugfuck, an assumption of “womanly duties” that men like him were prone to making.
 The subliminal message was: come to my house and cook me dinner while I sit on my ass and do nothing.
+Because penis.